 Starting from GPT-3, OpenAI stopped open-sourcing the models as it was with GPT and GPT-2.
 Also, starting from GPT-3, all models are only available as an API.
 However, the research paper was released, compared to GPT-4, in which we don’t even know the model’s size.

 At the beginning of 2022, they significantly improved GPT-3 pretrained on next-word prediction by introducing a three-step training approach around reinforcement learning from human feedback (RLHF):

-Gather example data and train a guided policy.
-Labelers show desired responses for prompts, then GPT-3 is adjusted with this information.
+Gathered example data and trained a guided policy.
+Labelers showed desired responses for prompts, then GPT-3 was adjusted with this information.

-Gather comparison data and develop a reward system.
-Collect datasets comparing model responses, with labelers choosing their preferred option.
-Train a reward system to predict the best answer.
+Gathered comparison data and developed a reward system.
+Collected datasets by comparing model responses with labelers choosing their preferred option.
+Trained a reward system to rank the best answer.

-Improve the policy using the reward system and PPO.
-The reward system's output is used as a value.
-Fine-tune the guided policy to maximize this value with the PPO technique.
+Improved the policy using the reward system and PPO.
+The reward system's output was used as a value.
+Fine-tuned the guided policy to maximize this value with the PPO technique.

 Fig. 3: Visualization of RLHF process.
 Source: OpenAI blog

 That’s how InstructGPT became available in OpenAI API.